jgraving/DeepPoseKit/README.md

 References
 ---------------------------------
-If you use DeepPoseKit for your research please cite [our paper](https://doi.org/10.7554/eLife.47994):
+If you use DeepPoseKit for your research please cite [our open-access paper](https://doi.org/10.7554/eLife.47994):

     @article{graving2019deepposekit,
              title={DeepPoseKit, a software toolkit for fast and robust pose estimation using deep learning},